Eco Friendly Cleaning Post-Holiday

 - Boxes: Most of these can be folded and kept for future use.
 The rest can be recycled.

-- Bows and ribbons: Save the presentable bows and ribbons for next year's gifts.
+- Bows and ribbons: Save the presentable ones for next year's gifts.

 Also check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept holiday trimmings.